mlitola/robotWorkshop/README.md

 Quick start guide for setting up Robot Framework.

 ## Prerequisite(s)
-In order to install robot framework you have to have python pip installed (and homebrew for macos users).
-Then install the following:
+This install guide requires you have to have python pip installed (and homebrew for MacOS users).

 ### Install Robot Framework
-To install robot framework use command line:
+To install Robot Framework do the following from command line:

 1. MacOS "Darwin" using homebrew
 ```